-This is the second course in 2019 with Sarah Bee and we are delighted that she returns and that we can regularly offer a pastels tutor to our stable of professional artists who share their skills and knowledge with you, enabling you to advance your work in a relaxed and friendly atmosphere.
+This is our second course in 2020 with Sarah Bee and we are delighted that she’s returning again this year and that we can regularly offer a pastel tutor to our stable of professional artists.
+All our artists share their skills and knowledge with you, enabling you to advance your work in a relaxed and friendly atmosphere.

-During this course Sarah will take students through her approach to mixed media and producing strong vibrant pastels.
+During this course Sarah will take students through her approach to mixed media and producing strong vibrant pastel paintings.
 As with all Coombe courses Sarah has a hands-on approach so she will demonstrate throughout the week and there will be an emphasis on individual tuition.

-The group will paint in the studio after making sketches of the local landscape, do also bring any of your own existing sketchbooks if you have them to use as additional source material.
+The group will paint in the studio after making sketches of the landscape in and around Coombe, do also bring any of your own existing sketchbooks if you have them to use as additional source material.

 MATERIALS LIST FOR THIS COURSE

 Please ensure that you bring the following items with you to take part in this course.

 – White, untextured mountboard (2 or 3 sheets, any size, if they are large and you can transport them we can cut them down to different sizes when you are here, or if travelling by train do bring smaller pre-cut sheets if that is easier for you)

 – Acrylic paints to include Paynes Grey

 – Paint palette with several deep wells